aashishyadavally/intellismt/README.md

 ### Usage Guide
 1. Navigate to ``experiments/`` to find the source code for replicating the experiments in RQ1, RQ2, and RQ4 in the paper.
 This assumes the LLM outputs (e.g., ``outputs_gpt35``, as stored in ``outputs_all``) are being used.

   * **Option 1**.
-Run all experiments to print Tables II, III, and overlapping analysis in Section VIII:
+Run all experiments to print Tables II, IV, and overlapping analysis in Section VIII:
   ```bash
   python all_illustrations.py --path_to_data ../dataset --split test
   ```